Tofu Recipes (From Easy Eats To Epic Feasts)

 How to Press Tofu

 Not every tofu recipe needs to start with pressing.
-If you’re frying it up for a quick dish, you can often skip this step.
+Press when you’re marinating or baking.
+For quick searing, blotting well is often enough.
 But if you’re marinating your tofu and really want it to soak up all those flavors, pressing is key.
 Removing excess water lets the tofu absorb marinades more effectively, turning it from bland to flavorful in no time.
 Check out how to press tofu with my handy guide! →

 How to Cook Tofu

 Cooking tofu is all about technique.
-Whether you’re aiming for crispy, chewy, or tender, tofu can do it all.
-The best tofu recipes take advantage of different methods to bring out its best texture:
+Whether you’re aiming for crispy, chewy, or tender, tofu recipes are the most impactful when they take advantage of different methods to bring out its best texture:

 Freezing Tofu for a Meatier Texture